The Complex Relationship Between Latinas, Race, & Braids

 Advertisement

-"Characteristics like hair are racially charged," Negrón-Muntaner adds.
-"Certain types of hair are also associated with so-called 'low-status racial groups,' and therefore, that serves to identify a person as a particular race."
-Terms like "pelo malo," meaning "bad hair," or "Haitiana," a name my dad would call me when I would walk around the house with curly hair and a summer tan, are loaded with racist implications.
-(Haiti, which shares a border with the Dominican Republic, is majority black.)

-Many Latinas are challenging this idea of pelo malo out of frustration around the erasure of blackness within Latinx communities.
-The Afro-Latinx community has been speaking out on their experiences of not fitting into beauty norms within their cultures, including ones pertaining to hair.
-For them, the natural hair movement isn't just about ease and aesthetics, but about combating anti-blackness.

-But even with positive changes happening, anti-blackness still exists, and there are many Latinx women who are wary to accept their African roots.
+But even with positive changes happening, anti-Blackness still exists, and there are many Latinx women who are wary to accept their African roots.
 In these cases, wearing braids does feel a lot like hurtful cultural appropriation and that self-denial ultimately harms both Latinx and Black women.
-These Latinas' allyships with black communities are only limited to their hair.
-"It's a little unsettling to see someone who doesn't want to associate themselves as someone of colour, of African descent, who still finds some utilisation out of our cultural practice," says Amanda Moore-Karim, wardrobe stylist and author of Fulani Braids — Cultural Intersectionality or Appropriation?.
-"It goes back to that phrase, ‘Everybody wants to be black, but doesn't want to be black.'"
+These Latinas' allyships with Black communities are only limited to their hair.
+"It's a little unsettling to see someone who doesn't want to associate themselves as someone of colour, of African descent, who still finds some utilization out of our cultural practice," says Amanda Moore-Karim, wardrobe stylist and author of Fulani Braids — Cultural Intersectionality or Appropriation?.
+"It goes back to that phrase, ‘Everybody wants to be Black, but doesn't want to be Black.'"

 Advertisement